 TL;DR

 pip install claude-agent-sdk(ornpm install @anthropic-ai/claude-agent-sdk), importquery, pass a prompt and the list of allowed tools, and you get the same agent that runs in your terminal — programmable.
 CI/CD, cron, API, whatever.
 Under the hood: the agent loop, the built-in tools (Read, Write, Edit, Bash, Glob, Grep, WebSearch...), the skills in~/.claude/, hooks, subagents, MCP, sessions with resume/fork.
 It's not the Client SDK (where you implement the tool loop yourself).
 It's the full agent running in your process.
-The important note: starting June 15, 2026, SDK usage on subscription plans draws from a new monthly Agent SDK credit, separate from your interactive usage limits.
+A billing note: Anthropic announced a separate monthly Agent SDK credit for June 15, 2026, but walked it back before it shipped; for now SDK usage still draws from your subscription limits (the full story).

 If you've been using Claude Code in the terminal for a while, here's the confusion saver: Claude Agent SDK and Claude Code SDK are the same SDK.
 Anthropic renamed it during 2026 — Google's PAA is still full of people asking "What is the difference between Claude Code and Claude Agent SDK?".
 The real difference is the interface: in your terminal you call claude, in your code you call it as a library.